 Before you start looking at the newest microphones, drum machines, and mixing boards, you need to make sure your computer can handle the editing software you need to make sure everything flows smoothly.
 Without a powerful enough computer, you’ll find yourself spending more time waiting for the program to launch, and less time making music.
 There are benefits to many different kinds of computers, from Windows operating systems to Macs, so it’s always best to do your research before making an investment into a new recording computer.

-Even if you don’t see yourself recording vocals in the near future, investing in a high-quality microphone is one of the most important pieces of recording gear in your studio.
+Even if you don’t see yourself using the microphone for recording vocals in the near future, investing in a high-quality microphone is one of the most important pieces of recording gear in your studio.
 Not only does a high-quality microphone help to cancel out background noise, but it can also be used for one-on-one acoustic recordings with your guitar, or to help pick up the right tone from your kick drum.
 Different microphones are specialized to pick up on different tones, and pairing a good quality piece of equipment with the right recording software and environment can make your next performance feel like it’s on cloud nine.
 You will also need a good microphone for live vocals for your next performance.

 If you are on the go, you will want a decent audio recorder.